yxj0312/docs/Coding/Eloquent Performance Patterns/L04-Dynamic Relationships Using Subqueries.md

 but if we have another requirement, like generate last login links, it would be nice if we still have Login models and relationships

+However this time we're gonna automatically eager load our last login relationship anytime this scope get called.

+When using this  technique, eloquent has no idea that the last_login_id column isn't a real column. meaning everything just works as if it is.

 User.php

 ```php